haakon8855/boids/README.md

 ### C#

-The C# version of boids requires .NET (only tested with .NET 6.0) and XNA/MonoGame libraries for .NET.
+The C# version of boids requires .NET 8.
+Navigate to the `/csharp/boids` folder and run the program with:

+	dotnet run

 ## Configuration